 Small paper rolls

 While you can always recycle cardboard products, consider throwing the smaller stuff in your compost bin next time.
 Recycling can be costly and also uses a lot of resources, so compost smaller cardboard instead.
-Try these tips to recycle just about anything.

 Old pet food